hark130/keen-risk/slides_raw/08_01-C_Prog-Data_Structures.rst

     * "The linked list is the simplest and most common data structure in the Linux kernel."
 (1)
     * Windows internals use a linked list data structure to maintain thread scheduler queues

-\(1) Linux Kernel Development, Third Edition; Ch 6 Kernel Data Structures P. 86
+\(1) Linux Kernel Development, Third Edition; Ch 6 Kernel Data Structures

 .. note::